Trump lawyers argue Democrats just want to overturn election

 “Give America a fair trial,” said California Rep. Adam Schiff, the lead Democratic impeachment manager.
 “She’s worth it.”

-Republicans accused Democrats of cherrypicking evidence and omitting information favorable to the president, casing in a nefarious light actions that the president was legitimately empowered to take.
-They focused particular scorn on Schiff, playing clips of past statements meant to undercut his credibility.
+On Saturday morning, House managers made the procession across the Capitol at 9:30 to deliver the 28,578-page record of their case to the Senate.

-Schiff responded on Twitter that Republicans were “trying to deflect, distract from, and distort the truth.”
+Republicans accused Democrats of cherrypicking evidence and omitting information favorable to the president, casting in a nefarious light actions that Trump was legitimately empowered to take.
+They focused particular scorn on Schiff, trying to undercut his credibility.

-He later added: “What was most striking to me was … they don’t contest the basic architecture of the scheme.”
+Schiff later told reporters: “When your client is guilty, when your client is dead to rights, you don’t want to talk about your client, you want to attack the prosecution.”

-The Trump team had teased the idea that it would draw attention on Biden and his son, Hunter, who served on the board of a gas company in Ukraine, Burisma, while his father was vice president.
+The Trump team had teased the idea that it would draw attention on Biden and his son, Hunter, who served on the board of a Ukraine gas company Burisma, while his father was vice president.
 But neither Biden was a focus of Saturday arguments.

 “Most of the Democratic witnesses have never spoken to the president at all, let alone about Ukraine security assistance,” said deputy White House Counsel Michael Purpura.

-Pupura told the senators the other main reason for the July 25 call in which Trump asked Ukraine President Volodymyr Zelenskiy for the Biden investigation was in line with the president’s concerns about corruption, though Trump never mentioned that word, according to the rough transcript released by the White House.
+Pupura told the senators the July 25 call in which Trump asked Ukraine President Volodymyr Zelenskiy for the Biden investigation was consistent with the president’s concerns about corruption, though Trump never mentioned that word, according to the rough transcript released by the White House.

 Pupura said everyone knows that when Trump asked Zelenskiy to “do us a favor,” he meant the U.S., not himself.